-March 31, 2017
+March 28, 2018

-Dear Fellow Stockholders:
+Dear Fellow Shareholders:

-Please join me and the Board of Directors at our 2017 Annual Meeting of Stockholders on May 10, 2017, at our headquarters in Indianapolis, Indiana.
+Please join me and the Board of Directors at our 2018 Annual Meeting of Shareholders on May 8, 2018, at our headquarters in Indianapolis, Indiana.
 The business to be conducted at the meeting is explained in the attached Notice of Annual Meeting and Proxy Statement.
-We are pleased to furnish proxy materials to our stockholders over the Internet.
-We believe that this e-proxy process expedites stockholders' receipt of proxy materials, while also lowering the costs and reducing the environmental impact of our Annual Meeting.
+We are pleased to furnish proxy materials to our shareholders over the Internet.
+We believe that this e-proxy process expedites shareholders' receipt of proxy materials, while also lowering the costs and reducing the environmental impact of our Annual Meeting.

-2016 was an excellent year for Simon Property Group, and I would like to thank our employees for their hard work and dedication and our stockholders for their continued interest and support of our Company.
+Simon Property Group continued its track record of posting the strongest financial results in our industry.
+I would like to thank our employees for their hard work and dedication and our shareholders for their continued interest and support of our Company.